Dust: An Elysian Tail: Development

 Aside from voice acting, soundtrack, and parts of the story, Dust was designed and programmed entirely by Dodrill.
-A self-taught illustrator and animator, he had previously done artwork and cinematics on Epic Games' Jazz Jackrabbit 2, and was in the process of creating an independent animated film, Elysian Tail.
+A self-taught illustrator and animator, he had previously done artwork and cinematics on Epic Games' Jazz Jackrabbit 2, and was in the process of creating an independent animated game, Elysian Tail.
 He assumed it would take three months to complete the game; it actually took over three-and-a-half years.
 He originally envisioned the game as an 8-bit-style platformer, similar to earlier entries in the Castlevania series.
 Inspirations for the final game came from such titles as Metroid, Golden Axe, and Ys I & II, which Dodrill cites as his favorite games.

 The game was originally targeted for the Xbox 360 Indie Games channel, but upon winning the 2009 Microsoft Dream.Build.Play Challenge, it was awarded a contract for an Xbox Live Arcade release.
 Dust: An Elysian Tail was originally expected to be released in late 2011, but was later delayed until summer 2012.
 A version for the PlayStation 4, with 1080p support, was released on October 7, 2014.